 In Vanced Settings, select Swipe controls and toggle it on, on the next page.
 You can control the swipe sensitivity using the other two options here.
 Swipe threshold controls how far up or down you have to swipe before the gesture is recognized by the app.
 Swipe padding (top) allows you to add a gesture free area of some height from the top of your screen.
 This makes sure that the YouTube Vanced gestures don’t interfere with the notification gesture which also works by swiping down from the top of the screen.

-Having enabled YouTube swipe controls for video brightness and volume on Android device, you can swipe up or down on the left half of a video to increase or decrease the Volume.
+Having enabled YouTube gesture controls for video brightness and volume on Android device, you can swipe up or down on the left half of a video to increase or decrease the Volume.
 Doing the same on the right half of a video will increase or decrease the brightness.

 Here are some more YouTube tips and tricks to make the most of YouTube for Android.